DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 ### **Further Testing**

 The Website was tested on Google Chrome in the development tools.
 The website was viewed on a variety of devices such as Desktop and mobile view.
+It was opened on several different browsers including, Safari, Black Lion Browser, Samsung Internet, Duck Duck Go and Mozilla Firefox.
 A large amount of testing was done to ensure that all pages were linking correctly.

 ### **Known Bugs**